zak-45/WLEDAudioSyncRTBeat/README.md

 This is a portable version, put it on a nice folder and just run it according your OS.
 ```

+** INFO **
+---
+Some anti virus could warn you, this is false positive.
+If yo do not trust you can still proceed with step below.
+---

 Other OS / all OS with Python installed

 Install required modules